Biblical hermeneutics: Protestant

 Biblical scholars have noted the diversity of interpretations by Protestants and to a lesser extent by Catholics.
-In his forward to R. C. Sproul’s Knowing Scripture, J. I. Packer observes that Protestant theologians are in conflict about biblical interpretation.
-To illustrate the diversity of biblical interpretations, William Yarchin pictures a shelf full of religious books saying different things, but all claiming to be faithful interpretations of the Bible.
-Bernard Ramm observed that such diverse interpretations underlie the doctrinal variations in Christendom.
-A mid-19th century book on biblical interpretation observed that even those who believe the Bible to be the word of God hold the most discordant views about fundamental doctrines.
+In his foreword to R. C. Sproul’s Knowing Scripture, J. I. Packer observes that Protestant theologians are in conflict about biblical interpretation.
+To illustrate the diversity of biblical interpretations, William Yarchin pictures a shelf full of religious books saying different things but all claiming to be faithful interpretations of the Bible.
+Bernard Ramm observes that such diverse interpretations underlie the doctrinal variations in Christendom.
+A mid-19th century book on biblical interpretation observes that even those who believe the Bible to be the word of God hold the most discordant views about fundamental doctrines.